matiascc/monster_grid/README.md

 # Monster Grid

-Little proyect for udemy course, using React.
+Little proyect for udemy course, using React and Redux.

 #### To run the project:
 1. Download this repo